hashicorp/terraform/website/docs/configuration/modules.html.md

 argument in the calling module block.
 ```

-Assuming the child module has allowed provider blocks (empty or only an alias), the calling
+Assuming the child module only has proxy configuration blocks, the calling
 module block could be adjusted like so to remove this error:

 ```